CDCgov/data-exchange-processing-status/processing-status-api-function-app/README.md

 - `JAEGER_OTEL_COLLECTOR_END_POINT` - URL of the Jaeger trace collector, listening on port 4317
 - `JAEGER_TRACE_ENDPOINT` - URL of the Jaeger web UI, listening on port 16686
+- `JAEGER_HEALTH_END_POINT` - URL of the Jaeger health end point, listening on port 14269
 - `CosmosDbEndpoint` - URL of the cosmos database
 - `CosmosDbKey` - shared key used to connect to the cosmos database
 - `ServiceBusQueueName` - service bus queue name, which should always be `processing-status-cosmos-db-queue`